Bitcoin-ABC/bitcoin-abc/electrum/CONTRIBUTING.md

 and use `7z` to extract `libsecp256k1-0.dll` from it, and copy it to the `electrumabc` subfolder.

+### PyQt5 with Python 3.12+

+For python versions superior or equal to 3.12, `pyqt5>=5.15.11` must be installed to avoid a segmentation fault caused by PyQt5.

 ## Running Electrum ABC from source

 If you installed the application as a python package, you can run it from anywhere